 It’s OK to go ahead and admit it: social media is adding stress to your life.
-You’ve probably thought about taking a social media break, but the reality is it’s not going anywhere.
+You’ve probably thought about taking a social media break, but the reality is, these platforms aren’t going anywhere.

-You can, however, take some control of what you’re seeing.
-Yes, indeed, there are ways to stop seeing posts without unfriending someone so that Thanksgiving dinner isn’t awkward.
+If there are certain people or topics that you need a break from, there are ways to take control of what you’re seeing.
+Yes, indeed, there are ways to stop seeing posts without unfriending someone so that the next birthday party or Thanksgiving dinner isn’t awkward.

 Here’s a look at ways to filter out the noise from trolls and keyboard warriors to help you avoid having social media rage: